webdevelopers-eu/z-template/README.md

 Any value can be converted into boolean by enclosing it in curly braces or by prefixing it with "!!" symbols.
 Example: `{foo}`, `!!foo`.

+## Notes

+- All example results are simplified.
+In real life, the results may contain special attributes and/or classes.